depthfirstlearning/depthfirstlearning.com/_posts/2019-03-23-WassersteinGAN.markdown

   1. Ch 2 from [Information Theory, Inference & Learning Algorithms by David MacKay](http://www.inference.org.uk/itprnn/book.pdf) (MacKay's book)
       * This is worth reading if you feel like you didn’t quite grok the probability and information theory content in the DL book.
 MacKay provides a different perspective on these ideas which might help make things click.
 These concepts are going to be crucial going forward so it is definitely worth making sure you are comfortable with them.
-  2. Chs 1.6 and 10.1 of [Pattern Recognition and Machine Learning by Chrisopher M. Bishop](https://www.microsoft.com/en-us/research/uploads/prod/2006/01/Bishop-Pattern-Recognition-and-Machine-Learning-2006.pdf) (PRML)
+  2. Chs 1.6 and 10.1 of [Pattern Recognition and Machine Learning by Christopher M. Bishop](https://www.microsoft.com/en-us/research/uploads/prod/2006/01/Bishop-Pattern-Recognition-and-Machine-Learning-2006.pdf) (PRML)
      * Similarly, this is worth reading if you don’t feel comfortable with the KL-Divergence and want another perspective.
   3. Aurélien Géron's video [A Short Introduction to Entropy, Cross-Entropy and KL-Divergence](https://www.youtube.com/watch?v=ErfnhcEV1O8)
      * An introductory, but interesting video that describes the KL-Divergence.